Reconfigurable routing in data center networks: Problem Setting

-\begin{definition}[configuring the hardware] Given a hybrid network $G(S)$ and a switch $s\in S$, a \emph{switch matching\/} $N_s$ of $s$ is a set of pairs of switch ports of $s$ so that all switch ports involved are distinct.
+Given a hybrid network $G(S)$ and a switch $s\in S$, a \emph{switch matching\/} $N_s$ of $s$ is a set of pairs of switch ports of $s$ so that all switch ports involved are distinct.
 Each switch matching represents an internal setting of the switch and naturally yields a set of pairs of external ports of nodes where all such ports are distinct; we refer to a set of pairs of external ports obtained in this way as a \emph{node matching\/} (note that this differs from the standard graph-theoretic notion of a matching).
+An illustration of a configured hybrid network is shown in Fig. \ref{fig:augmented}: on the left side, switch matchings are represented as sets of arcs, and on the right side the corresponding node matching is shown as a set of dotted lines.

-A \emph{configuration\/} $N$ is a set of switch matchings $\{N_s: s\in S\}$.
-If the pair $(u^i,v^j)$ of external ports is in some node matching resulting from some switch matching $N_s$ of some configuration $N$ then we say that there is an \emph{$s$-dynamic link\/} joining nodes $u$ and $v$, or a \emph{dynamic link\/} for short.
-We allocate a fixed weight $\mu\in \mathbb{Q}_+$ to each internal port-to-port connection in a switch.
-So, although an $s$-dynamic link is an atomic entity, it can be visualized as consisting of a switch link followed by an internal port-to-port connection in $s$ followed by another switch link.
-We denote by $G(N)$ the static network $G$ augmented with the dynamic links (each of weight $\mu$) resulting from the configuration $N$ and we call $G(N)$ an \emph{augmented network\/} (note that it is possible that $G(N)$ is a multigraph).
-We sometimes refer to the dynamic links arising from some configuration $N$ as $N$ also.
-(An augmented network can be visualized on the left in Fig.~\ref{fig:augmented} with the dynamic links abstracted on the right.) \end{definition}
+A \emph{configuration\/} $N$ is a set of switch matchings, one for each switch.
+A configuration straightforwardly encodes the corresponding node matchings.
+We say that $(u,v)$ is a \emph{dynamic link} in the configuration $N$ (we sometimes write $(u,v)\in N$) if $(u,v)$ appears in any node matching corresponding to $N$.

+We allocate a fixed weight $\mu\in \mathbb{Q}_+$ to each internal port-to-port connection in a switch $s$.
+Although a dynamic link is an atomic entity, it can be visualized as consisting of a switch link followed by an internal port-to-port connection in $s$ followed by another switch link.
+We denote by $G(N)$ the static network $G$ augmented with the dynamic links (each of weight $\mu$) resulting from the configuration $N$ and we call $G(N)$ an \emph{augmented network\/}.
+In the augmented network visualized in Fig. \ref{fig:augmented}, for example: $(a,b)$ is a dynamic link; $(a,c)$ is a static link; and $(e,h)$ is both a static link a dynamic link.
+Note that it is possible that an augmented network $G(N)$ is a multigraph.

-Definitions~\ref{def:hybridnet} and \ref{def:confighybridnet} are driven by reconfigurable hardware technology such as optical switches, wireless (beamforming) and free-space optics, all of which establish port-to-port connections, i.e., switch matchings.
-The survey paper \cite{FS19} provides some detail as regards the relationship between the emergent theoretical models and current (optical) technology.
+The concepts defined above are driven by reconfigurable hardware technology such as optical switches, wireless (beamforming) and free-space optics, all of which establish port-to-port connections, i.e., switch matchings.
+The survey paper \cite{FS19} provides some detail as regards the relationship between the emergent theoretical models and current opto-electronic technology.